EPS

 The average monthly salary withdrawn by the member in the last 12 months before exiting the Employee Pension Scheme in India is the pensionable salary.

-If there are non-contributory periods in the last 12 months of the employment, the non-contributory days in the month will not be considered and the benefit of those days would be given to the employee.
+If there are non-contributory periods in the last 12 months of the employment, the non-contributory days in the month will not be considered, and the benefit of those days will be given to the employee.

 The maximum pensionable salary has been increased from ₹ 6500 to ₹ 15,000 every month.